hermanlintvelt/aws-java-serverless/README.md

 ## AWS CDK for Java

-The section on using [Java for CDK](aws-cdk-java) is still very much *work in progress*, but should give some guidance already.
+The section on using [Java for CDK](aws-cdk-java) is still very much *work in progress*, but should give some guidance already for using Java and CDK to deploy Lambda functions, API Gateway endpoints, and even setting up a AWS CodePipeline to trigger deployments from Github commits.